eth_gasPrice vs baseFeePerGas: Which to Use on L2s

 const block = await provider.getBlock('latest');

-console.log(`eth_gasPrice: ${feeData.gasPrice} (recommendation)`);
+console.log(`eth_gasPrice: ${feeData.gasPrice} (inflated recommendation)`);

-console.log(`baseFeePerGas: ${block.baseFeePerGas} (actual)`);
+console.log(`baseFeePerGas: ${block.baseFeePerGas} (L2 execution minimum)`);